 Canning College’s pathway-to-university programs are now available online to overseas students who are unable to travel to Perth due to COVID-19 border restrictions.

-This new approach, which Canning is delivering for the first time, will allow international students to start their studies with the College while remaining in their home country.
+This innovative new approach has allowed international students to start their studies with the College while remaining in their home country.

 When border restrictions are lifted, students who have started an online program will be required to travel to Perth and complete their studies on campus.
 This will allow students to receive a component of face-to-face tuition from our experienced educators and to fully experience life as an international student in Western Australia.

 Online study is available, under the terms described above, starting in July, 2020, for these courses:

 - Mid-Year WA Universities' Foundation Program

 - Certificate IV (University Access Program)

 Students will receive their lessons and learning materials via Connect, a Learning Management System used by the WA Department of Education, and video conferencing tool Webex.